compsysmed/academic-kickstart/content/post/splink_paper/index.md

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 #authors = ["fanny_roessler"]

-tags = ["Scellnetor","Publications"]
+tags = ["sPLINK","Publications"]
-summary = "A preprint of the paper regarding the Scellnetor tool (single cell time-series network enrichment) is now available on bioRxiv."
+summary = "A preprint of the paper regarding the sPLINK tool (privacy-preserving tool for GWAS) is now available on *bioRxiv*."

 # Projects (optional).
 #   Associate this post with one or more of your projects.